Ocean Grove, New Jersey: Roads and highways

 Interstate 195 provides highway access to Ocean Grove from the New Jersey Turnpike, Philadelphia, and points west.
-The nearby Garden State Parkway connects Ocean Grove with points north and south, such as New York City and Atlantic City.
+I-195 has its eastern terminus 6 mi southwest of Ocean Grove at the Garden State Parkway, which connects the community with points north and south, such as New York City and Atlantic City.

 Public transportation

 Frequent rail passenger service to New York City is provided by NJ Transit on the North Jersey Coast Line from the nearby Asbury Park station.
-New Jersey Transit offers service between Ocean Grove and Philadelphia on the 317 route and local bus service on the 830 route.
+New Jersey Transit offers bus service between Ocean Grove and Philadelphia on the 317 route and local service on the 830 route.
 Additionally, Academy Bus has regular service to area shore towns and the Port Authority Bus Terminal in Midtown Manhattan.

 The nearest airport having scheduled commercial airline service is Newark Liberty International Airport, 45 mi north, while Monmouth Executive Airport for general aviation airplanes is just 6 mi away.